How to apply for online studies

 Application handling

-For courses where first come, first served-principle apply, we will accept new applicants continiously, as long as there are availble places.
+For courses where first come, first served-principle apply, we will accept new applicants continuously, as long as there are available places.
 Upcoming dates for next application handling will be announced on the course webpage, until the final deadline.

-For courses with spesific priority criterias, there will be a fixed application deadline and all applications will be considered after this date.
+For courses with specific priority criteria, there will be a fixed application deadline and all applications will be considered after this date.

 You will receive an answer to your application as soon as possible, normally a few days after the given date for application handling or final application deadline described on the course page.

-The outcome of your application will be sent by e-mail to the e-mail adress you registered in your application.
+The outcome of your application will be sent by e-mail to the e-mail address you registered in your application.

 If your application is accepted and you are offered a study place, you will have a deadline 7-14 days to either accept or decline the offered study place.
 Note that the deadline might be shorter than this, if your application is handled shortly before the course starts.